ozhankaraman/Ansible-Libvirt-KVM/README.md

 # Ansible-Libvirt-KVM
-Repository to create Ubuntu 1604/1804 and Centos 7 VM's for ZebraStack and Zebra Bulut Teknolojileri
+Repository to create Ubuntu 1604/1804 and Centos 7 Virtual Machines for ZebraStack and Zebra Bulut Teknolojileri

+Update variables.yml and then run the ansible playbook like below

+ansible-playbook deploy_vm.yml

+Notes:
+* If there are currently defined vm's with same name over the hypervisor then that vm will be redeployed again
-Qcow2 images are automatically build by Packer.IO
+* Qcow2 images are automatically build by HashiCorp's Packer.IO tool